lmu-devs/lmu_app_cms/README.md

 #### Link with Favicon Interface

-Our repository includes a custom interface extension called "Link with Favicon".
-This interface extension saves both a link and a favicon url.
-It also allows you to generate a favicon url from a link.
-And displays a preview of the favicon for users to check.
+Our repository includes a custom interface extension called "Favicon Link".
+This interface extension lets you save a favicon link and display a preview of the favicon.
+It also allows you to generate a favicon url based on a related field containing a URL.